How to implement conditional (if/else) dynamic display of content and layout in a template?

 {% endpagination %}

-Pass{% if pages.TotalPages > 1 %}Determine the total number of pages, ensuring pagination navigation only appears when necessary.
+By{% if pages.TotalPages > 1 %}Determine the total number of pages, ensuring pagination navigation only appears when necessary.

-Tip: **Practice** in template development.
+Tip: **Practice** of template development.

-• Syntax should be rigorous: {% if %}Must be paired with{% endif %},{% elif %}and{% else %}Is optional.
-Both tag names and variable names are strictly case-sensitive.
+• Syntax must be rigorous: {% if %}Must be with{% endif %}Pairwise, {% elif %}and{% else %}It is optional.
+Additionally, tag names and variable names are strictly case-sensitive.

-• Use wisely|safeFilter:When you output content containing HTML code in a template (such as the main body of an article), in order to prevent the HTML from being escaped and displayed as the source code directly, you must use|safeFilter, for example{{ archiveInfo.Content|safe }}.
+• Make good use of|safeFilter:When you output content that includes HTML code in a template (such as the main text of an article), in order to prevent the HTML from being escaped and displayed as source code, you must use|safeFilter, for example{{ archiveInfo.Content|safe }}.

 • Keep the code tidy:Reasonable indentation and comments can make your template code more readable, especially in complexif/elsenested structures.

-By flexibly using the conditional judgment tags in the AnQi CMS template, you can easily control the dynamic display and layout adjustment of website content, providing users with a more personalized and intelligent browsing experience.
+By flexibly using the conditional judgment tags in the Anqi CMS template, you can easily control the dynamic display and layout adjustment of website content, providing users with a more personalized and intelligent browsing experience.

-Common Questions (FAQ)
+Frequently Asked Questions (FAQ)

-Q1: Why my{% if %}It seems that the condition did not take effect, the content is always displayed or not displayed?A1: This usually has several reasons.Firstly, please check whether the variable names in the conditional statements are spelled correctly, including the case.nil)。Sometimes, a mismatch in data types within conditions can also lead to unexpected results, such as comparing numbers with strings.
-Additionally, please check yourif/elif/elseandendifLabel pairing is correct, are there any missing or extra labels.
+Q1: Why my{% if %}The condition seems not to be working, the content is always displayed or not displayed?A1: There are usually several reasons.
+First, please check whether the variable names in the conditional statements are spelled correctly, including the case.Secondly, confirm whether the variable indeed contains the value you expect, or whether it does not exist at all (null,nil)。Sometimes, a mismatch in data types within a condition may lead to unexpected results, such as comparing numbers with strings.
+Additionally, please check yourif/elif/elseandendifAre the tags paired correctly, are there any missing or extra tags?

-Q2: I want to ask in a{% if %}How should I write multiple conditions in a statement?A2: The template engine of AnQi CMS supports usingand/orandnotlogical operators to combine multiple conditions.
+Q2: I want to{% if %}judge multiple conditions in a statement, how should I write it?A2: The Anqi CMS template engine supports usingand/orandnotlogical operators to combine multiple conditions.
 For example:

 • All conditions are met: {% if condition1 and condition2 %}